 Unfortunately, there are no workarounds.
 Either you take the time to get a passport or some other WHTI-compliant document in order, or you skip the trip.

 Closed Loop Cruises

 While you need a passport for the kind of cruise where you get off the boat, rent a hotel room.
 Or, stay at a resort for an evening or two.
-Closed loop cruises are a little more lax.
-As long as you have valid proof of American citizenship, you can ride most closed loop cruises without a passport or WHTI-compliant document.
+Closed-loop cruises are a little more lax.
+As long as you have a valid proof of American citizenship, you can ride most closed-loop cruises without a passport or WHTI-compliant document.

 Note that a social security card won’t be regarded as proof enough, nor will a baptismal paper or a hospital certificate.
-Laminated photo ID will usually work, as will a government-issued birth certificate.
+A laminated photo ID will usually work, as will a government-issued birth certificate.

-In the even of air travel, you will always need a passport or WHTI-compliant document.
-This only applies to cruises where you board the ship in the US.
-Or, the final destination is within the US.
+In the event of air travel, you will always need a passport or WHTI-compliant document.
+This only applies to cruises where you board the ship in the U.S. Or, the final destination is within the US.

 A Green Card will serve as valid proof for lawful permanent residents, however, renewal is very important.
 If your card is expired or about to expire, you may wind up leaving the country on the cruise ship.
 But, being denied reentry.

 It’s important to get all of your documents in order well in advance of your cruise.
 Make sure that your photo ID is valid and up to date.
 If you are going to be doing some air travel outside of the US, make sure that you have a passport or a WHTI-compliant document on hand.